lornebb/LABB_MS2/README.md

 Colour palette was generated at [Coolors.co](https://www.coolors.co).
 I auto generated a palette, freezing certain tones that felt right until a strong contrasting palette was finished.
 Something striking and not too distracting.

 * Primary Green - #87BBA2 - This muted green is used for buttons that activate or do things.
 All the generate buttons have this colour.
 * Background Yellow - #FFF07C - This muted yellow is used to keep the focus on the generation buttons.
 The theory behind it that green is go and yellow is slow-down.
-I found that the focus is drawn to the green off the yellow much easier than any other colour i tried.
+I found that the focus is drawn to the green off the yellow much easier than any other colour I tried.
 * Teriary Pearl/Cream - #F0F70E - I used this off white in the headers and the footers to prive a clear background for navigatiopnal information without distraction.
 * Grey and black - #000000 & #5D737E - These darker colours are used for text, icons and and results.